My Verdict | ★★★☆☆

 I must admit that beside her performance as Dorothy Gale, I didn’t know much about Garland’s life.
 However, the few details I was familiar with are all here: her enthralling stage presence; the traumatic dietary regime in her childhood career; and her status as an adored icon in the gay community.
 In the film’s compacted depiction of her final year, Judy is presented as self-sabotaging and without agency.
 Her world is one in which others hop aboard her talent and ride it to their own success or until it fades out.
 Behind the curtain, the star herself is riddled with drugs and self-doubt even after the applause.
 Goold returns consistently to a stricken sad tone.
 It even tips into the depressingly bleak considering certain details of Judy’s showbiz upbringing (heavily alluding to child abuse).

-Except the musical numbers- they burst forward with vitality and joy.
+Yet the tone shifts dramatically for the musical numbers- they burst forward with vitality and joy.
 Judy at her peak, for the most part.
 The London premiere is a genuinely tantalising experience, turning around awkward doubt of Judy’s success to an uproarious opening performance.
-Zellweger’s Judy wins the audience over, both on-screen and off.
+Zellweger’s Judy wins the audience over, both on-stage and off.
 While the actor never entirely impersonates Garland’s singular singing voice, she certainly gets across her spirit- her desire to please, her witty asides and the desperate on-stage tantrums.
 In the moments that Judy embraces the spotlight, Zellweger is truly a marvel to watch.

 It is a central performance that hovers between the affecting and affected.
 Goold’s clinging (even cloying) focus and Zellweger’s expressive face has the potential to be less a search to find Judy than to find another Oscar nomination (every wrinkled pout or her prominent front-teeth lip-biting is dramatically prominent).
 However, on the whole, I found Zellweger convincing for the intimacy, intensity and warmth she gives the role.
 It is a detailed performance (though nearly a performance of details- crumpled posture, scratchy voice) of a woman trying to be sincere and strong while lost and vulnerable.